summa-dev/summa-aggregation/README.md

     This command shows the number of replicas running for each service in the swarm.

-Scaling allows you to adjust the number of service instances to meet your processing needs, enhancing the system's capability to handle increased loads or to improve redundancy and availability.
+Scaling service allows you to adjust the number of workers more easily than spawning each worker individually.

 ## Test

-Before starting the tests, you need to build the `mini-tree-generator` image and name it "summa-aggregation".
+Before starting the tests, you need to build the `mini-tree-server` image and name it "summa-aggregation".

 Build the image with the following command: